 The main contributions of this paper are as follows: We illustrate the use of short-cut rules in the context of TGGs (Sect.
 2).
 We formalize the construction of short-cut rules and prove the Short-Cut Theorem (Theorem 7), settling the synthesizability of applications of monotonic rules into an application of a short-cut rule and the analysability of applications of a short-cut rule into applications of monotonic rules (Sect.
 4).
 We formally compare our new kind of rule composition with existing ones (Sect.
 5).
 Furthermore, in Sect.
 3 we recall transformation rules and HLR systems.
 Section 6 concludes the paper and points to some future work.
-Most of the proofs are presented in Appendices A to C.
+Most of the proofs are presented in Appendices B to D. Appendix A shows the construction of a short-cut rule at a detailed example.